Part 2: AI Tool Landscape

 What You'll Learn in Part 2

-This part consists of four interconnected chapters that build practical proficiency with AI development tools and professional workflows.
+This part consists of five interconnected chapters that build practical proficiency with AI development tools and professional workflows.

 Chapter 6: Google Gemini CLI—Open Source and Everywhere